 Symptoms and Complications

 Cold viruses infect the tissues that line the inside of the mouth, throat, and nose.
 These infected membranes become swollen or inflamed, and cold symptoms begin.

 It usually takes anywhere from 1 to 3 days for symptoms to develop.
-The cold runs its course in about 7 to 14 days.
-Symptoms follow a typical pattern:
+The cold usually runs its course in about 7 to 14 days.
+Common symptoms include:

 - runny nose or congestion